Sylke Tempel

-Sylke Tempel (30 May 1963 – 5 October 2017) was a German author and journalist.
+Sylke Tempel (30 May 1963 – 5 October 2017) was a German writer and journalist.
 At the time of her death, she had been the editor-in-chief of the foreign policy magazine Internationale Politik since 2008.

 Biography

 Tempel was born in Bayreuth, a town in the Free State of Bavaria.
 She studied history, political science and Jewish studies at Ludwig Maximilian University in Munich, prior to receiving a scholarship in New York between 1989 and 1991.
 She gained a PhD from Bundeswehr University Munich where she served as an assistant to Michael Wolffsohn.
 Beginning her journalistic career in 1993, she worked in Israel as a Middle East correspondent.
 While there, she covered a range of events such as the Oslo I Accord, the Intifada and the assassination of Israeli Prime Minister Yitzhak Rabin in 1995.
 In 2003, she was a recipient of the Quadriga award.

 Tempel was a reporter for the publications Profil, Facts and Der Tagesspiegel, among others.
 She also wrote a number of young adult novels, published by Rowohlt Berlin, a part of the company Rowohlt.
 Since 2008, she had been the editor-in-chief of Internationale Politik, the magazine of the German Council on Foreign Relations.

-Tempel lived in Berlin with her partner.
+Tempel lived in Berlin with her female partner.
 In 2017, she died in Tegel during Storm Xavier when she was struck by a falling tree.
 She was 54.
 She is buried at Friedhof Heerstraße in Charlottenburg-Wilmersdorf, Berlin.